-Approximately \$30,500,000 is expected to be available annually to fund approximately 43 RNPC recipients.
-You may apply for a ceiling amount of up to \$700,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
-The actual amount available will not be determined until enactment of the final FY 2018 federal appropriation.
-The FY 2018 President's Budget does not request funding for this program.
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed, and funds can be awarded in a timely manner.
-The project period is July 1, 2018 through June 30, 2022 (4 years), including a 1-year capacity building period.
-Funding beyond the first year is dependent on the availability of appropriated funds for the NEPQR-RNPC Training Program in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.
+HRSA expects approximately \$4,500,000 to be available annually to fund approximately nine recipients.
+You may apply for a ceiling amount of up to \$500,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
+The period of performance is July 1, 2019 through June 30, 2022 (3 years).
+Funding beyond the first year is subject to the availability of appropriated funds for the NEPQR-VNPC Training Program in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.

-All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles and Audit Requirements in 45 CFR part 75.
+All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles and Audit Requirements at 45 CFR part 75.

-Indirect costs under training awards to organizations other than state, local, or Indian tribal governments will be budgeted and reimbursed at 8 percent of modified total direct costs, rather than on the basis of a negotiated rate agreement, and are not subject to upward or downward adjustment.
-Direct cost amounts for equipment and capital expenditures, tuition and fees, and subawards in excess of \$25,000 are excluded from the direct cost base for purposes of this calculation.
+Indirect costs under training awards to organizations other than state, local or Indian tribal governments will be budgeted and reimbursed at 8 percent of modified total direct costs rather than on the basis of a negotiated rate agreement, and are not subject to upward or downward adjustment.
+Direct cost amounts for equipment, tuition and fees, and sub-awards and subcontracts in excess of \$25,000 are excluded from the direct cost base for purposes of this calculation.